Eskatrem/rustyhex/README.md

 Hold Left Shift to run (for forward) or strafe (for left and right).
 Hold Left Control to attack melee in given direction.

+Current challenge is: survive and try killing as much enemies as possible.
+Tip: use running to get behind them and strike fast.